ArrowrIcon Home icon

 The call to school each day

-We were called to school by the school bell which could be heard quite a distance away.
-It was in its own bell tower, like church bells.
+We were called to school by the school bell which was in its own bell tower, like church bells.
+It could be heard quite a distance away because there was so little traffic noise.

 We started school at 9.00 am.
 Dinner-time [lunch-time] was from twelve until two, and home-time was at four.
 Most children brought a slice of bread and butter to school to eat in the playground at morning break, but they went back home for dinner.
 No food or drink was provided.